railwayapp/docs/src/docs/how-to/build-a-database-service.md

 We can also detect and deploy from a [Dockerfile](/deploy/dockerfiles) that exists in your source code.

-### Volumes
+## Volumes

-Need to persist your data?
-Of course you do.
-Railway makes it easy to attach a [volume](/reference/volumes) to any service, to keep your data safe between deployments.
+Railway makes it easy to attach a [volume](/how-to/use-volumes) to any service, to keep your data safe between deployments.

-### TCP Proxy
+## TCP Proxy

-Railway understands that database services don't usually communicate over HTTP.
-That's why we've enabled [TCP Proxying](/deploy/exposing-your-app#tcp-proxying), to facilitate communication to your database services from anywhere.
+Since databases don't usually communicate over HTTP, you may find the [TCP Proxy](/how-to/exposing-your-app#tcp-proxying) feature helpful for exposing your database service to the Internet.

 <Image
 src="https://res.cloudinary.com/railway/image/upload/v1694217808/docs/screenshot-2023-09-08-20.02.55_hhxn0a.png"
 alt="Screenshot of TCP proxy configuration"